 |Park||1.6 mi.
 Northwest of Downtown Chetumal|

-If the concept of passing some time surrounded by animals sounds like fun, you should visit Payo Obispo Zoo.
+If the thought of spending some time surrounded by animals sounds like fun, consider visiting Payo Obispo Zoo.
 The zoo is a great place to learn about local fauna without having to venture out into the wild.
 Tour the zoo yourself or sign up for a guided tour.

 |Payo Obispo Zoo||Zoo||1.7 mi.
 North-Northwest of Downtown Chetumal||Mexico|